HBV501G-group19/docs-and-files/README.md

 ### /users/
 The first two are the only endpoints that don't require authentication.

-Note: Authentication/authorization wasn't added until after the 3rd.
-If you cloned it before or use an older commit there is no authentication enabled so you don't need to worry about it.

 #### /users/register - POST
 This endpoint only accepts POST requests.
 It's used to create a new user on the database.
 Sending this: